 His tomb, nearly untouched, was discovered at the beginning of the 20th century.
 Buried with him were his two stillborn children.
 Their likely mother was queen Ankhesenamun.

 Ankhesenamun’s Later Life and Death

-Her husband king Tut was also a blood relation, her half brother.
+Her husband king Tut was also a blood relation: her half-brother.
 She is believed to be Tut’s only wife.
-After the death of her husband she suddenly disappears from history.
+After the death of her husband, she suddenly disappears from history.

 But that is unlikely.
-On Ay’s tomb the name of his wife isn’t Ankhesenamun, but Tey, his senior wife.
+On Ay’s tomb, the name of his wife isn’t Ankhesenamun, but Tey, his senior wife.

-She is the most likely person, next to her mother Nefertiti to be the subject of the letter that the Hittite’s had from an Egyptian queen called Dakhamunzu.
+She is the most likely person, next to her mother Nefertiti, to be the subject of the letter that the Hittites had from an Egyptian queen called Dakhamunzu.

-The sad queen writes to the Hittite king Suppiluliuma I. She write that she and her later husband didn’t have any sons and begs him to send her one of his many sons to marry and have children with.
+The sad queen writes to the Hittite king Suppiluliuma I. She wrote that she and her later husband didn’t have any sons and begs him to send her one of his many sons to marry and have children with.

 She ends the letter exclaiming, “I am afraid”.
 Egyptians considered foreigners to be far below them, so we can understand that the Hittite king saw that letter as the biggest surprise of his life.